-This slow cooker pot roast is SUPER easy and with just 15 minutes of hands-on time, it practically cooks itself!
+Easy slow cooker pot roast needs just 15 minutes of hands-on time before it practically cooks itself.
 Use 5-minute homemade cream of mushroom soup and serve with a simple salad with homemade Italian dressing and dinner is DONE!

 This DELICIOUS slow cooker pot roast recipe keeps showing up on our weekly menu.